romainlafarguette/romainlafarguette.github.io/_pages/about.md

-Welcome to the website of Romain Lafarguette (罗哲文),  Ph.D., senior vice president quant strategist at the Government of Singapore Investment Corporation (GIC), the sovereign wealth fund of Singapore.
+Welcome to the website of Romain Lafarguette (罗哲文),  Ph.D., senior vice president, quant strategist at the Government of Singapore Investment Corporation (GIC), the sovereign wealth fund of Singapore.

 I work for the Fixed Income and Multi-Assets (FIMA) department of GIC, where I develop quantitative models for portfolio construction and assets allocation, supporting the daily management of USD multi-billions portfolios.